leomrtns/leomrtns.github.io/_drafts/nonsymmetry.md

 This is a quote about compassion, for since we are all humans we should not be too quick in judging others.
 It seemed obvious to me that it does not work both ways: I can forgive you, but you can't use the same logic to forgive yourself.
-Modern life becomes lighter if we forego this symmetry: we can be harsh to ourselves and kind to others.
+Modern life becomes lighter if we forego this symmetry: we can be strict to ourselves and kind to others.

 ## Shallow and deep understanding